 The building was designed by Howard V. Lobb & Partners, who's plaque is inside the main building.
 The Minister in charge still liked bridge restaurants, and the Landscape Committee and Leicestershire County Council's architect both preferred Ross's.

 Also impressive was its name.
 Frozen food retailer Ross had been intrigued by the motorway industry and wanted to get involved as it seemed like a novel way to market themselves.
 They were guaranteed to provide good catering as that is what they do as a business.
 From the start, the Ministry had wanted to invite relative newcomers into the service station industry but very few had avoided making major mistakes.
 And here was Ross, making the final short-list.
 They won the contract.

 Opening a Legend

 On 15 May 1966 the service area fully opened, following a £1,000,000 investment from Ross.
 Its five-star, fine-dining offer was an instant hit with motorway users and local residents.
-It was very-well furnished: with not many service stations or local 24-hour buildings in place at the time, a few weeks after opening the services were raided by criminals, who stripped the building of only its furniture.
+It was very-well furnished: with not many service stations or local 24-hour buildings in place at the time, a few weeks after opening the service area was raided by criminals, who stripped the building of only its furniture.

-Excitement brimmed in the architecture.
-A short water tower continues to be used for marketing: Welcome Break reckon changing their logo to KFC's increased sales by 10-15%.
+Excitement brimmed in the architecture, too.
+A short water tower continues to be used for marketing: Welcome Break reckoned changing their logo to KFC's increased sales by 10-15%.